papyrcms/papyrcms/readme.md

 If your site has some content already existing, but you do not have an admin account yet, you can register an account by going to yourWebsiteName.com/login and filling out the registration form.
 Once you have done this, you will need to be made an admin in the database.

-If you do have an admin account, simply navigate to yourWebsiteName.com/login and fill out the login form
+If you do have an admin account, simply navigate to yourWebsiteName.com/login and fill out the login form.

 ### Admin Dashboard